Artist-Grade Technical Pens & Fineliners for Drawing

 - Some technical pens have a thin and gentle nib, especially the small sizes, which can bend if pressed hard.

-- It is recommended to store your pens horizontally.
+- I store my pens horizontally.

 Keep in mind: